California Gonorrhea Treatment Guidelines --- Suspected Gonorrhea Treatment Failure

 - Persistent vaginal discharge, dysuria, or post-coital spotting

 For patients with suspected treatment failure after dual antibiotic therapy, the following steps should be taken to ensure adequate testing, treatment, partner management, and follow up:

-4. Ensure that all of the patient’s partners in the last 60 days are notified and referred for testing and empiric treatment with ceftriaxone 500 mg IM plus azithromycin 2 g orally in a single dose.
+- Ensure that all of the patient’s partners in the last 60 days are notified and referred for testing and empiric treatment with either: a) gentamicin 240 mg IM plus azithromycin 2 g orally or b) gemifloxacin 320 mg orally plus azithromycin 2 g orally.
 Your local health department may be able to provide assistance with partner notification.

 - Instruct the patient to abstain from oral, vaginal, or anal sex until one week after the patient and all of his/her partners are treated and all symptoms have resolved.